BareGamer/fpc2abc/README.md

 This is a really long-term project that actually should have been a parser, but I hope that reading strings will suffice

 # Compiling
 Only PascalABC is supported.
+To convert cdecl and stdcall functions to dlls, you will need the fpc compiler(for example the one which comes with Lazarus).
+There will be an option to just cut the calling convention out however.

 # Using
-Generated exe's should work on non-windows OSes wit mono, however, that was not tested yet
+Generated exe's should work on non-windows OSes wit mono, however, that was not tested yet.
 <br>
 <br>
 abc2fpc anyone?